Updated on December 23, 2018

 - Although not a complete solution, Dr. Teitelbaum says using Hydrosol Colloidal Silver as a nasal spray can make a big impact.
 Note: For half the price, you can buy your own amber colored spray bottles and Hydrosol Colloidal Silver – add a little Xlear to prevent stinging.

 - Dr. Brewer uses a special NasaTouch inhaler spray bottle from ASL Pharmacy to ensure good delivery.
+Note: NasaTouch has been replaced with the RhinoClear Sprint.

 - It’s essential to consistently use nasal sprays for 6 months or longer for good results.